Mel-louie/LockdownTime/README.md

 # To do

 :radio_button: manage collisions with background<br>
+:radio_button: add a title screen with a press start, splash screen with fadding palette, something pretty, etc<br>
+:radio_button: adding some text and intercations with items<br>
+:radio_button: adding sound<br>
 :ballot_box_with_check: tidy up the files + comments<br>
 :ballot_box_with_check: create and animate a real sprite <br>
 :ballot_box_with_check: pimper les Makefile